Plugins

 enabled: true

-dir: "plugins" # Directory containing .so files (relative to Vikunja binary)
+dir: "plugins" # Directory containing plugins (relative to Vikunja binary)

 You can also use an absolute path: